 - It needs very little or no manpower involvement other than your own.

 You can start your microgreens business in places like a backyard, garage space, or an empty room.
 The 1-2 inches long plants will give you high profits.
 You can even regrow a new set of microgreens after harvest.
-These tiny plants are highly aromatic and crunchy and add to the flavor and taste of different dishes.
+These tiny plants are highly aromatic and crunchy and add to the flavour and taste of different dishes.

 Here are the 10 Steps to Start Microgreens Business